First-timers should start on Front Street

 The orientation point

 Use the park as the meeting spot and mood setter.
-From here, it is easy to split the group between shops, snacks, wine tasting, and photos without losing the shape of the afternoon.
+From here, shops, snacks, wine tasting, and photos can split off without losing the afternoon.

 Best compact museum stop